Andrey Kartapolov: Military service

 Kartapolov rose from platoon commander to commander of a motorized rifle division in the Group of Soviet Forces in Germany, the Western Group of Forces, and the Far Eastern Military District.
-From 2007 to 2008, he was the Deputy Army Commander in the Siberian Military District, and from 2008 to 2009, he was the Chief of Staff of the 22nd Guards Army in the Moscow Military District.
+From 2007 to 2008, he was the Deputy Commander of the 41st Army in the Siberian Military District, and from 2008 to 2009, he was the Chief of Staff of the 22nd Guards Army in the Moscow Military District.
 From 2009 to 2010, he was the Head of the Directorate of the Main Operational Directorate of the General Staff of the Russian Armed Forces.

 From May 2010 to January 2012, Kartapolov was the Commander of the 58th Army of the North Caucasus, then the Southern Military District.
 Between January 2012 and February 2013, he was the Deputy Commander of the Southern Military District.
 On 13 December 2012, Kartapolov was awarded the rank of lieutenant general.
 From February 2013 to June 2014, he was the Chief of Staff of the Western Military District.

 Between June 2014 and 9 November 2015, he was the Chief of the Main Operations Directorate - Deputy Chief of the General Staff of the Armed Forces of Russia.
 During this time he was a close associate of Valery Gerasimov and emphasized "preemption and asymmetric measures against expected NATO courses of action".

 On 11 June 2015, Kartapolov was promoted to colonel general.
 On 10 November 2015, Kartapolov was appointed commander of the Western Military District.
 On 23 November 2015, he was presented by the Minister of Defense, Sergey Shoygu, to the leadership of the Western Military District and he was awarded the standard of the commander of the district.

 From 19 December 2016 to March 2017, Kartapolov was the commander of the Russian military intervention in the Syrian civil war.
 During his command after an operation involving Russian aviation and Russian Special Operations Forces on 2 March 2017, Palmyra was returned to the control of the Syrian government for the second time.
 Victorious, said he:

 I’d like to highlight the actions of our Aerospace Forces, which deprived the enemy of the ability to maneuver and timely deliver reinforcements, [as well as] the actions of the subdivisions of the Special Forces of the Russian military, which conducted reconnaissance and hit the most important objects...
 We spent a lot of time preparing it, taking into account all the special factors that were revealed during the previous retaking of Palmyra, which allowed us to carry out the task within a short time and with minimal losses...
 I think the most important thing is that the Syrian soldiers and officers believed in themselves, they believed that they can return what they had lost.